 - data engineering, data contracts, lineage, database boundaries, and operational data quality;

-- Java, Rust, C++, Python, and Go systems where runtime behavior and interfaces matter;
+- Java, Rust, C++, Python, Go, TypeScript, and JVM systems where runtime behavior and interfaces matter;

 - functional software design, type-driven architecture, testing, benchmarking, and the limits of empirical evidence in software.